-15.8.1 Removal of University Owned Asset.
-The Purchasing Department shall obtain a letter of acceptance from the acquiring State agency prior to the transfer, and forward a copy of the letter to the Vice President of Administration and Finance for approval.
-Upon approval, copies are sent to the Accountant in the Office of Business Affairs to update the fixed assets records.
+15.6.1The Purchasing Department shall obtain a letter of acceptance from the acquiring State agency prior to the transfer, and forward a copy of the letter to the Vice President ofOperations for approval.
+Upon approval, copies are sent to the Accountant in the Office ofBusiness Affairs to update the fixed assets records.